 RV Home on the Road | Copyright 2013 | All Rights Reserved

 There are so many RV choices and there is something out there for everyone to enjoy.
 We love walking around the campground to see the different RVs and how they are set-up.
-When we began RVing two years ago, we didn't know the difference between Class A and Class C and had never heard the term 5th Wheel.
+When we began RVing in 2011, we didn't know the difference between Class A and Class C and had never heard the term 5th Wheel.
 Let's start with the least expensive and work our way up.
-The RV pictures on this page are used with permission from Creative Commons.
+The RV pictures on this page are used with permission from Creative Commons or they are ours.

 This is an example of a Pop-Up Towable Camper.
 It is equipped with expandable living space and can be pulled by most vehicles.
 They are lightweight and fold down for easy storage in your garage.
 Most pop-up campers have soft walls and a hard roof but today you can find many with hard sides and even a bathroom inside.
 This is the least expensive way to travel above tent camping but some of these pop-up camper prices can rival a travel trailer.
 We found this to be true when we were looking for our travel trailer but there are many good buys out there especially gently used.